Kathy Lambert: Career

+As a council member for 20 years, she served on nearly every committee so she could represent the rural and local government for a mostly urban county.
+As chair or vice chair of the Law and Justice Committee over the years she worked to modernize the court by establishing the Court of the Future, established programs to help youth such as the Family Intervention Resource Programs FIRS, and Safe Place Program where youth could find help at a variety of resources across the county.
+She established a texting program to remind youth to come to court.

+Prior to her work in government, she taught elementary and middle school.
+As a teacher, she served on the oversight team and she also developed emergency preparedness programs for the district.

+She is a published poet and author of a children’s book on Martin Luther King Jr.

-Lambert was an elementary school teacher.
-Lambert is also a published poet and children's book author.
+In 2022, she joined a woman’s advisory board and began writing a book.
+Lambert is also a published poet and children's book author and is currently writing a book.

+Election history

 On November 8, 1994, Lambert won the election and became a Republican member of Washington House of Representatives for District 45, Position 1.
 Lambert defeated Philip James with 70.04% of the votes.
 Lambert started her term on January 3, 1995.
 On November 5, 1996, as an incumbent, Lambert won the election and continued serving District 45, Position 1.
 Lambert defeated Trina Good with 61.87% of the votes.
 On November 3, 1998, as an incumbent, Lambert won the election unopposed and continued serving District 45, Position 1.
 On November 7, 2000, as an incumbent, Lambert won the election and continued serving District 45, Position 1.
 Lambert defeated Jim Gordon with 68.58% of the votes.

 On November 6, 2001, Lambert won the election and became a member of King County Council for District 3.
 Lambert defeated Democrat Kristy Sullivan with 64.11% of the votes.

 In 2009 and 2013 she was unopposed.

-On October 6, 2021, Lambert's re-election campaign sent a mailer depicting Girmay Zahilay, the only person of color on the King County Council, as a "puppet master" controlling a marionette depicting her general election challenger, Sarah Perry.
-A majority of the King County Council and the King County Executive Dow Constantine denounced the mailer as racist.
-Supporters and donors of Lambert's campaign, including the Washington Association of Realtors and the Seattle Mariners, also condemned her mailer and withdrew their endorsements.
-Lambert initially defended the mailer on Facebook but later deleted her post, soon replacing it with an apology.
-On October 12, the King County Council unanimously voted to strip Lambert of her committee chairmanships and to reassign the vacancies caused by the position removals, saying that Lambert's actions "have adversely impacted the ability of the council to conduct its business efficiently and effectively."

 In November 2021, she was defeated for reelection by Sarah Perry.

-Political positions

-Lambert has taken controversial stances on many issues which have drawn criticism.
-In the past she has voted against gun safety laws, praised the Trump administration, voted against making anti-abortion centers unable to label themselves as health care facilities, and has voted against making Juneteenth and Indigenous Peoples Day holidays.

-Lambert has defended Joe Fain, who has been accused of sexual assault and she blamed the accuser for their behavior.
-Lambert has also proposed that landlords should be given public defenders during eviction proceedings.